Teluk Nibung, Ujung Sialit, Pulau Balai, and Suka Makmur

 Conservation benefit: 1,924 acres of protected land and marine habitat for 10 years

 Pulau Banyak (“Many Islands”) is a cluster of about 40 islands located 4.5 hours by boat off the western coast of North Sumatra in the special autonomous region of Aceh, Indonesia.
 The islands support a population of 7,000 people, all of whom live within seven villages on only three of the islands.
-Four of the seven villages in Pulau Banyak propose the creation of no-take areas in their respective jurisdictions, which will be regulated by Hukum Adat Kampong (village traditional law).
+Four of the seven villages in Pulau Banyak propose the creation of no-take areas in their respective jurisdictions.
+The areas will be regulated by village traditional law, or Hukum Adat Kampong.

-In Desa Teluk Nibung, Seacology will fund a soccer field in exchange for protection of 1,008 acres of coral reef and 12 acres of forest for a duration of 10 years.
-In Desa Pulai Balai, Seacology will fund reconstruction of village youth meeting hall in exchange for protection of 217 acres of coral reef and five acres of adjoining land for a duration of 10 years.
+In return, Seacology will fund projects requested by each village.
+In Desa Teluk Nibung, Seacology will fund a soccer field in exchange for protection of 1,008 acres of coral reef and 12 acres of forest for 10 years.
+In Desa Pulai Balai, a Seacology grant will fund reconstruction of village youth meeting hall in exchange for protection of 217 acres of coral reef and five acres of adjoining land for 10 years.
 In Desa Suka Makmur, Seacology will fund concrete gutters in exchange for protection of 94 acres of forest, 106 acres of mangrove forest and 114 acres of marine area.
 Finally, in Desa Ujung Sialit, Seacology will fund a soccer field in exchange for protection of 326 acres of coral and seagrass, and 42 acres of mangrove forest.Full or partial funding for this project provided by

 - May 2015